 The UNITED ‘List of Deaths’ draws since 1993 unwelcome attention to the role of our societies in protecting those who flee from war, persecution, poverty or natural disasters and highlights the serious flaws in our asylum and immigration systems that repeatedly threaten human dignity.
 On the way to Fortress Europe, in detention or identification camps, during deportation, or once repatriated, many refugees and migrants die.

 Europe’s exclusion policies make it almost impossible to enter Europe regularly.
-These fatal policies have forced 1000s of people to resort to irregular ways of getting to a country where they are safe and where economical survival is possible.
+These fatal policies have forced thousands of people to resort to irregular ways of getting to a country where they are safe and where economical survival is possible.
 No matter how different the circumstances of these deaths are, they can all be ultimately put down to one reason: the building of a Fortress Europe which refers to the policy of exclusion and the on-going tightening of EU asylum policies.
 These decisions are taken on highest political level: the Schengen Treaty, the Dublin Convention and EU border control programmes.

 We face a rat race of tougher asylum policies amongst the European Member States – accompanied by common European initiatives to reduce immigration.
 EU migration policies are driven by targets and objectives rather than humanity.